ahoi-attacks/ahoi-attacks.github.io/hugo/content/blog/sigy_release/index.md

 We are happy to announce that Sigy is accepted in ACM Asia CCS 2025.

+Sigy another instance of an Ahoi Attack, compromises Intel SGX enclaves by using a malicious OS to arbitrary inject signals.

 - [Sigy, Breaking Intel SGX Enclaves with Malicious Exceptions & Signals](/sigy)
 - [Asia CCS 2025](https://asiaccs2025.hust.edu.vn/)